Bath and North East Somerset: Places of interest

-There are a total of 72,000 dwellings within the area, 6,408 are listed buildings, classified as of historical or architectural importance, of which 663 are Grade I and 212 are Grade II* and the remainder are Grade II.
+The area has 6,408 listed buildings, classified as of historical or architectural importance, of which 663 are Grade I, 212 are Grade II* and the remainder are Grade II.
 These include many buildings and areas of Bath such as Lansdown Crescent, the Royal Crescent, The Circus and Pulteney Bridge.
-Outside the city there are also several historic manor houses such as St Catherine's Court and Sutton Court.
+Outside the city there are several historic manor houses such as St Catherine's Court and Sutton Court.

-Bath is a major tourist centre and has a range of museums and art galleries including the Victoria Art Gallery, the Museum of East Asian Art, and Holburne Museum of Art, numerous commercial art galleries and antique shops, as well as numerous museums, among them Bath Postal Museum, The Fashion Museum, the Jane Austen Centre, the Herschel Museum of Astronomy and the Roman Baths.
+Bath is a major tourist centre and has a range of museums and art galleries including the Victoria Art Gallery, the Museum of East Asian Art and the Holburne Museum.
+There are numerous commercial art galleries and antique shops.
+Museums include No. 1 Royal Crescent, Bath Postal Museum, The Fashion Museum, the Jane Austen Centre, the Herschel Museum of Astronomy and the Roman Baths.
+The American Museum & Gardens is nearby.

 The Radstock Museum details the history of the Somerset coalfield.

 The Avon Valley Railway serves Avon Riverside railway station.
 The Somerset & Dorset Railway Heritage Trust is based at Midsomer Norton railway station.